johannefranck/johannefranck.github.io/demographics.markdown

                 height="600">
         </iframe>
         <figcaption style="margin-top: 0.75rem; font-style: italic;">
-        <strong>Figure 6:</strong> Interactive plot of the income support type distribution by district.
-The proportions of residents receiving retirement, unemployment, or employment support vary significantly across the districts.
-Click the different support types to compare the different districts and their share of residents on that receive the various support types.
-Please note that the remaining share of the population receive no income support from the Danish government.
+        <strong>Figure 6: Interactive layered barplot of the income support type distribution by district, averaged over three reference years (2009, 2014, 2019)</strong>.
+The plot highlights the share of residents receiving different types of public support, emphasizing differences between districts.
+Click the different support types to compare the districts further.
+The bars represent the share of the population (in percentages) within each district, including the "No Received Benefits" category which is included to normalize other support types and includes both children and those not receiving public support.
+This also indicates for all districts that the working force is the largest for all districts (approximately 60%).
         </figcaption>
 </figure>

-In Tårnby and Brønshøj, for instance, the prevalence of state pensions is remarkably higher, reflecting the older age demographics in these areas.
-In contrast, more urbanized districts like Nørrebro and Vesterbro show a higher dependency on unemployment benefits, aligning with a younger, more transient population that is potentially more susceptible to economic fluctuations.
-These patterns underscore the economic diversity across the city and suggest potential links between public support reliance and local political dynamics.

-### Income Development

-Income serves as a primary indicator of socioeconomic status.
-The plot below illustrates the income distribution across districts over time, allowing us to observe shifts in economic conditions and disparities in affluence.
+The interactive plot reveals distinct differences in income support distribution across Copenhagen’s districts for the averaged period for the elections.
+The most notable difference between districts is the relative high share of residents receiving state pension in *Tårnby*, *Slots* and *Falkoner*.
+This aligns with the previously observed age distribution in these areas, where a higher proportion of older residents is concentrated. *Tårnby* also stands out with a relatively higher share of residents receiving early retirement benefits, further emphasizing its older demographic profile.
+In contrast, other areas seem to have a much other composition of residents as there are averagely less than 10% on the different pension supports in *Nørrebro*, *Vesterbro* and *Bispebjerg*.
+For these districts, unemployment benefits represent the highest relative share of support, suggesting a potentially younger and more economically vulnerable population.
+This pattern reinforces the narrative that people tend to move into areas with similar socioeconomic profiles, thereby maintaining existing support compositions.
+A noteworthy exclusion in the dataset is the SU (student support), which is not included in the current visualizations as it is not present in the data.
+Given the concentration of student populations in districts such as *Nørrebro* and *Vesterbro*, this omission may partially obscure the socioeconomic dynamics in these areas.

+Social assistance is perhaps the most debated type of income support and often leveraged by politicians, as public opinions on the topic are highly polarized (*Source: [Belingske](https://www.berlingske.dk/politik/et-besoeg-hos-en-kontanthjaelpsmodtager-har-gjort-stort-indtryk-paa-las)*).
+From the plot, we can observe differences in the share of residents receiving social assistance across districts. *Bispebjerg* has the highest average share of residents receiving social assistance.
+However, further examination of support types over the years (see the explainer notebook) reveals that this is primarily driven by a spike in 2014, where approximately 8% of residents received social assistance.
+By 2019, this figure had reduced to around 5% - still the highest among the districts.
+All districts, however, experienced a noticeable increase in social assistance in 2014, likely due to the lingering effects of the financial crisis, which led to increased unemployment.
+Additionally, governmental initiatives, such as the introduction of arbejdsmarkedsydelse (labour market allowance), aimed to reduce the state’s financial burden by encouraging employment and limiting the years during which citizens were eligible for benefits. (*Sources: [Avisen.dk and Ritzau](https://www.avisen.dk/staten-faar-lavere-regning-for-flere-paa-kontanthjae_322727.aspx)* and *[Danmarks Statistik](https://www.dst.dk/da/Statistik/nyheder-analyser-publ/nyt/NytHtml?cid=19305)*)

+### Wealth Gaps and Rising Incomes

+After examining income support, we now turn to household income, a critical measure of socioeconomic status that can reveal significant disparities across Copenhagen’s districts.
+In the exploratory analysis, we observed a notable increase in household income across all constituencies over time, suggesting a general economic uplift for all of Copenhagen from 2009 to 2019.
+However, while income levels have risen, the distribution is not uniform across districts.
+The interactive plot below highlights these disparities, showing the proportion of households in various income brackets from 2009 to 2019.
+Overall, the share of households earning 500,000–749,999 DKK and over 750,000 DKK has increased across all districts, reflecting broader economic growth and a changing city.

 <figure style="text-align: center; margin: 2rem auto; max-width: 900px;">
         <iframe src="assets/income_districts_stacked_bar.html"